MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_ProfessionalServices.md

 > - For more information about this change, see [About Responsive Search ads](hlp_BA_CONC_ResponsiveSearchAds.md).

 > [!NOTE]
 > - These ads are currently available globally in English.
-If you'd like to serve them in another language, don't worry—more languages are coming soon!
+If you'd like to serve them in another language, don't worryâ€”more languages are coming soon!
 > - While Professional Services ads are globally available, please see the [market-level restrictions](https://go.microsoft.com/fwlink/?linkid=2213800) and note that:
 >
 >   - Doctors & Clinics ads are available in Australia, Canada, France, Germany, India, United Kingdom, and United States.
 >   - Tax Service ads are available in Canada and United States.

 Showcase your Professional Services on the [Microsoft Advertising Network](hlp_BA_CONC_AboutAdvertisingNetwork.md).
-We don’t crawl your website to generate content.
+We donâ€™t crawl your website to generate content.
 Instead, Professional Services ads are dynamically generated based on the data you specify in your feed file, which contains business data for your Doctors and Clinics, Insurance, Real Estate, or Tax Services.
-The more details you provide in the feed file, the more information we’ll include in your ads.
+The more details you provide in the feed file, the more information weâ€™ll include in your ads.

 ## The benefits of using Professional Services ads